Olzeke51/ZINC/README.md

 What is it?

 ZINC is a mix of:
-    FINF- a simple implementation for a FORTH-like language for the Arduino platform. an Arduino program (by - credit here) that is CMD  for a cli my code of 'C' based on some OS-type of ideas
+   a) FINF- a simple implementation for a FORTH-like language for the Arduino platform.
+   b) an Arduino program (by - credit here) that is CMD  for a cli
+   c) my code of 'C' based on some OS-type of ideas

 ZINC initially targets an Arduino Mega2560; that will be an OBD-II reader for my 2002 Blazer.
     It will take the form of a homebrew 'Data-DSKY' - DSKY being the Apollo computer control panel.